-1. ABS warning light – it is turned on every time there's something wrong with the Anti-lock Brake System.
+1. ABS warning light – (Anti-lock brake system) When this system malfunctions or breaks down, this indicator light turns on..
 Note that the ABS symbol is activated once the drive starts the engine, but it's automatically turned off after a few seconds.

-2. Low fuel notification – this panel is switched on if the fuel level gets very low and refuel is required.
+2. Low fuel notification – This light is switched on if the fuel level gets too low.

 5. Brake system alert – the notification is powered on if the ECU detects a problem to the brake system.